codacy/docs/docs/organizations/what-are-synced-organizations.md

 ## Deleting an organization

-Delete an organization to remove that organization and all its repositories from Codacy.
+Deleting an organization on Codacy completely removes the configurations and all data related to the organization and its repositories from Codacy.
+This operation doesn't make any changes on your Git provider.

 To delete an organization, open the **Profile** page and click the button **Delete organization**.

 ![Deleting an organization](images/organization-delete.png)

 !!! note
-    **If you're using Codacy Cloud** we will ask for your feedback on why you're deleting your organization.
+    **If you're using Codacy Cloud** <span class="skip-vale">we'll</span> ask for your feedback on why you're deleting your organization.

 ## See also